310mc/https-310mc.github.io-tl/source/_posts/christmas_live/dot_to_dot.md

 {% endbubble %}

 {% bubble Hinata smile %}
 Thankies!
 Huh, what’re all these doing in here?
-I only requested an outfit for myself, but there's one, two, three… A whole buncha them in here?
+I only requested an outfit for myself, but there’s one, two, three… A whole buncha them in here?
 {% endbubble %}

-{% bubble Tetora nod %}
+{% bubble Tetora %}
 Ahaha, apparently he got really into it and made way too much.

 ‘Cuz Taisho’s brakes just stop working the moment he gets absorbed into sewing.
 {% endbubble %}

-{% bubble Hinata norsmile %}
+{% bubble Hinata %}
 Gotcha~.
 But us 2wink are still pretty small, I’m not sure if we’ll be able to afford all of these outfits.
 {% endbubble %}